Orania: Culture

 The Orania Karnaval (formerly Volkstaatskou) is the main cultural event in town.
 Held annually since April 2000, it features exhibitions, competitions and concerts from local and national Afrikaner artists, with food stalls offering traditional Afrikaner treats.
 The Ora currency and the Kleinreus flag were both introduced during the celebrations.

 Traditional Afrikaner cultural activities such as volkspele dances and games of jukskei are promoted within the community.
 Karoo-style food such as skaapkop (sheep's head) is part of the local culinary heritage.
 Like most White South Africans, Orania residents are rugby fans.
 The town has a rugby team, the Orania Rebelle, playing in the Griqualand West Rugby Union.

-Orania, a farming town, offers few amusements to teenagers and young adults, who miss the entertainment offered by city life.
-Things improved considerably with the opening in 2014 of the Ou Karooplaas shopping centre, which also houses a cinema, pizza parlor and DVD shop; and the Stokkiesdraai Adventure Park, which also has a pub and coffee shop.
+In its early years Orania offered few amusements to teenagers and young adults, who missed the entertainment offered by city life.
+2014 witnessed the opening of the Ou Karooplaas shopping centre, which also houses a cinema, pizza parlor and DVD shop, as well as the Stokkiesdraai Adventure Park, which also has a pub and coffee shop.

+On 10 Oct 2025, Orania unveiled a bronze replica of the Kruger monument to a crowd of about 2,000 people.
+The original is on Church Square in Pretoria and frequently vandalised.
+Paul Kruger is considered an important Afrikaner leader and it was the 200th anniversary of his birth.

 Cultural holidays

-Orania does not celebrate South African national holidays.
-Instead, it has largely carried over the national holidays from apartheid South Africa.
+Orania does not celebrate South African national holidays but they rather have their own cultural holidays.
 Geloftedag (Day of the Vow) on 16 December is one of the most important holidays for the community.
-Locals wear traditional clothing and go to church to commemorate the victory of 470 Afrikaners over an army of 15,000 Zulu warriors in 1838.

 A list of public holidays in Orania: